 Hibiscus tea is an herbal tea made from the petals and sepals — the green plant part found just below the petals — of the hibiscus plant.
 There are several hundred different species of the hibiscus plant, although the dried flowers from the Hibiscus sabdariffa plant are most common for teas.
 The beverage is wildly popular in the Caribbean and the Mexican peninsula.

 Hibiscus tea is popular around the globe and is used as a medicinal tea in Ayurveda and Chinese medicine.
-Studies have shown that hibiscus tea has potential health benefits including lower blood pressure, cancer prevention and anti-inflammatory properties.
+Studies have shown that hibiscus tea has potential health benefits including lowering high blood pressure, cancer prevention and anti-inflammatory properties.
 Packed with vitamin C and antioxidants, this visually stunning tea is an elixir that can help you live a healthier lifestyle.